yamert89/snoopy/README.md

 # snoopy

-Roughly speaking (what I'm trying to say is), this is a simple tool for injecting sql strings into java classes at the compilation stage.
+Roughly speaking, this is a simple tool for injecting sql strings into java classes at the compilation stage.

 > Note!
 This should not be considered as a production-ready tool.
 It's more like experiment